Wasabliss/QoL-Survival-Public/README.md

 - [Emoji Type](https://modrinth.com/mod/q7vRRpxU) [2.2.3+1.20.4] by CyborgCabbage, Norbiros

+All the Mods run on Fabric Version 0.15.7 on Minecraft 1.20.4 Maybe will work on Quilt but haven't tested
 And no I'm not uploading the configs for these since it's too risky